nirmoy/ipsink-bpf-immudb/README.md

+# Try with
-# Try with(make sure immudb is ruuning on localhost with default username:passwd):
+Make sure immudb is ruuning on localhost with default username:passwd
 ```
 make
 sudo ./ipsink-bpf-immudb